Get your affairs in order!

-Your will, AHD and EPOA do not need to be lodged or submitted anywhere.
+Your Will and Power of Attorney do not need to be lodged or submitted anywhere.
 Keep a copy in a safe place and give another to your appointed decision-maker, a trusted family member or lawyer/accountant.
 And get back to living!

 This article is not legal advice.
-You should chat to your lawyer or accountant for specific advice on your personal or financial situation.
+You should speak with your lawyer or accountant for specific advice on your personal or financial situation.

-For help personalising your loved one’s funeral or memorial, visit the Bare Cremation website or call 1800 071 176.
-Want to see what our direct cremation service will cost in your area?
-Get a free quote here:
+For help personalising your loved one’s funeral or memorial, visit the Bare Cremation website or call 1800 531 706.